-7 Open Cloud Computing Interface - Core
+Open Cloud Computing Interface - Core

+- 8 Status of this Document

+- This document is a $\underline{draft}$ including proposed errata updates to the OCCI Core [1] specification.
+The errata updates are summarized in section A.

-- 8 Status of this Document - This document provides information to the community regarding the specification of the Open Cloud Computing Interface.
-Distribution is unlimited. - 11 Copyright Notice - Copyright © Open Grid Forum (2009-2012).
-All Rights Reserved. - 13 Trademarks - OCCI is a trademark of the Open Grid Forum. - 15 Abstract - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - 17 (OGF), provides a high-level definition of a Protocol and API.
+- 11 Copyright Notice

+- Copyright © Open Grid Forum (2009-2012).
+All Rights Reserved.

+- 13 Trademarks

+- OCCI is a trademark of the Open Grid Forum.

+- 15 Abstract

+- This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - 17 (OGF), provides a high-level definition of a Protocol and API.
 The document is based upon previously gathered - 18 requirements and focuses on the scope of important capabilities required to support modern service offerings.